ianaio/ianaio-rustwasm-ts/blog/2022-1-22-new-release.md

 ### Features

 This release has been light on new features.
-The only improvement is `ianaio_utils` now providing a new wrapper to obtain the document `head`.
+The only improvement is `gloo_utils` now providing a new wrapper to obtain the document `head`.

 ## Notable mention from last release

 Last release, Gloo v0.5.0 did not receive its own blog post.
-That released introduced one major new crate: `ianaio-history` amongst other small improvements, which can be found in the [GitHub changelog](https://github.com/rustwasm/ianaio/releases/tag/0.5.0).
+That released introduced one major new crate: `gloo-history` amongst other small improvements, which can be found in the [GitHub changelog](https://github.com/rustwasm/gloo/releases/tag/0.5.0).

-### `ianaio-history`
+### `gloo-history`

 Gloo history provides wrappers for browser's history API.
 It exposes ergonomic Rust APIs for the browser's APIs which can be used to build other tools.
-In fact, [`yew-router`](https://github.com/yewstack/yew/pull/2239) has been reworked to use `ianaio-history` under-the-hood.
+In fact, [`yew-router`](https://github.com/yewstack/yew/pull/2239) has been reworked to use `gloo-history` under-the-hood.

 ## Looking for contributors